bendalab/audioio/README.md

 plt.show()
 ```

-Get a nested dictionary with key-value pairs of the file's metadata via
+Get a nested dictionary with key-value pairs of the file's metadata
+and print it via
 ```
 md = aio.metadata('audio/file.wav')
+aio.print_metadata(md)
 ```
-and marker positions, spans, labels and texts via
+Get and print marker positions, spans, labels and texts via
 ```
 locs, labels = aio.markers('audio/file.wav')
+aio.print_markers(locs, labels)
 ```

 You can also randomly access chunks of data of an audio file, without